gpeterson406/GreenwoodBanner_Book/_book/09-caseStudies.md

 ## Multi-variate models are essential for understanding vertebrate diversification in deep time	{#section9-4}

-Benson and Mannion (2012) published a paleontology study that considered modeling the diversity of *Sauropodomorphs* across $n=26$ "stage-level" time bins.
+@Benson2012 published a paleontology study that considered modeling the diversity of *Sauropodomorphs* across $n=26$ "stage-level" time bins.
 Diversity is measured by the count of the number of different species that have been found in a particular level of fossils.
 Specifically, the counts